Implementation Guidelines

 - The load generator sends

-POST /uploadwith a 20 MB binary body using a pre-built raw request file - The server reads the entire request body
+POST /uploadwith a binary body (500 KB, 2 MB, 10 MB, or 20 MB) using pre-built raw request files, rotating every 5 requests - The server reads the entire request body

 - Returns the total number of bytes received as plain text